 - 1. All Contest requirements (namely--the advertisement, menu, and coupon) are designed for being put online. - 2.
-All entries must be prepared in digital format. - 3.
-Submit by email all students' entries in their entirety (in digital format only) directly to the Contest Chair by the due date as indicated on the Contest Timeline Chart.
+All entries must be prepared in digital format and submitted in digital and hard copy format. - Submit by mail all students' entries in their entirety (IN HARD COPY FORMAT ONLY) directly to the Contest Chair by the due date as indicated on the Contest Timeline Chart.